TengMCing/PhD/Thesis/04-chap4.html.md

 ### Summary Plots

 After executing the `check()` method, `autovi` offers two visualization options for the assessment result through the `summary_plot()` method, including the density plot and the rank plot.
-We have already discussed and interpreted the density plot in an earlier section.
+We have already discussed and interpreted the density plot in @sec-autovi-usage.
 Here, we would like to highlight the flexibility in choosing which elements to display in the density plot.
 For instance, you can omit the bootstrapped distribution by setting `boot_dist` to `NULL`.
 Similarly, you can hide the null distribution (`null_dist`), the $p$-value (`p_value`), or the likelihood ratio (`likelihood_ratio`) as needed.
 The following example demonstrates how to create a summary plot without the results from bootstrapped plots.